 The wax will keep the next layer of paint from adhering in certain parts.
 This will give us a nice distressed finish.

 Next I add my second layer of paint, Behr’s Graphic Charcoal.
-I use my misting spray to apply the paint more quickly.
-But I only to that on the first and second layers as I will want to dry brush to create texture on the final two layers.
+I use my misting bottle to apply the paint more quickly.
+But I only do that on the first and second layers as I will want to dry brush to create texture on the final two layers.

-This is how the piece looked after my second layer of paint.
+The next picture shows how the chest looked after my second layer of paint.
 I know it’s a bit of an eye sore at this point, but I promise it gets better!

 You can use a putty knife or a scraper for this next step.
 Gently scrape over the surface.
 You will see the paint chip off over the waxed parts.
 It is so satisfying.